River island: Largest and smallest

-Majuli, in the Brahmaputra River in India, a non-coastal landmass between two banks of a river, is recognised by the Guinness Book of World Records as the world's largest inhabited riverine island, at 880 km².
+Majuli (a non-coastal landmass between two banks of a river), located in the Brahmaputra River in Assam, India, is recognised by Guinness World Records as the world's largest inhabited riverine island, at 880 km².

-Britannica cites another large non-coastal landmass, Bananal Island, in Tocantins, central Brazil, as an island that divides the Araguaia River into two branches over a 320 km (200-mile) length of water, to be the world's largest river island instead, at 19,162 km².
+The Encyclopædia Britannica cites another large non-coastal landmass, Bananal Island (an island that divides the Araguaia River into two branches over a 320 km (200-mile) length of water), located in Tocantins, central Brazil, to be the world's largest river island instead, at 19,162 km².

-However, the Bananal island is not considered a riverine island by some geologists, as they consider the Araguaia river to form two distributaries, and Bananal island to be the landmass between these two distributed rivers.
-This is the reason why Majuli is considered the largest River Island.
-Yet, the Bananal island does not touch the main landmass at any point.
-Thus the confusion remains.
+However, Bananal Island is not considered a riverine island by some geologists, as they consider the Araguaia River to form two distributaries, and Bananal Island to be the landmass between these two distributed rivers.
+However, Bananal Island is technically an island as it does not touch the main landmass at any point.

 Umananda Island, at 0.02 km², is among contenders as the smallest permanently-inhabited river island, or islet, with fixed dwellings.
 Umananda also lies in the Brahmaputra River.
-Many as tiny as Umananda or smaller, inhabited, exist in the Amazon Basin and Bangladesh.
+Many as tiny as Umananda or smaller, inhabited, exist on the Amazon basin and Bangladesh.
 Another island of comparable size to Umananda, Hatfield Island in the Guyandotte River in the U.S. state of West Virginia, has no permanent population, but contains several permanent buildings, namely the K–12 schools serving the city of Logan and its surrounding area plus the main branch of the Logan County public library.

 On canalised rivers, such as the Thames and the Seine, one-home islands exist, containing houses constructed of permanent materials.
 Canals reduce erosion of the islands and in particular limit the height of flash flooding by maintaining substantial "heads" of water through barrages.
 One-home islands improved by river canals include Monkey, Friday, Holm and D'Oyly Carte islands.